Porsche WSC-95: Racing history

 The two WSC-95s were completed just in time for Joest Racing to go to the Le Mans test session in May.
 There, the two cars showed their pace early by setting the fifth and tenth fastest times, easily beating the factory Porsche 911 GT1s.
 A few weeks later at Le Mans, the WSC-95s showed their improvements and the #8 entry was at the pole position, while #7 was seventh.
 However the 911 GT1s had also improved, taking the fourth and fifth fastest qualifying positions.
 During the race, the #7 WSC-95 led for nearly the entire race, although closely followed by the factory 911 GT1s.
-The #8 entry remained towards the front as well, although it succumbed to mechanical failures caused by a collision on the track during the closing hours.
+The #8 entry, driven by Didier Theys, Michele Alboreto and Pierluigi Martini ran well, although it succumbed to mechanical failures caused by a collision on the track during the closing hours.
 In the end, the #7 entry of Davy Jones, Alexander Wurz, and Manuel Reuter took the overall victory, a mere lap ahead of the following Porsche 911 GT1.
+The car experienced lighter tyre wear than competitors in the GT1 class and was able to make up time by only changing tyres at every third pit stop made for petrol.